-In order to meet the minimum standard of academic progress each academic year, PA students must complete at least two-thirds (66.6%) of all credits attempted since the start of their degree program.
+In order to meet the minimum standard of academic progress, PA students must complete at least two-thirds (66.6%) of all credits attempted since the start of their degree program.

 Courses dropped after the end of the PA School Drop/Add period will be counted towards credits attempted.
-Grades of D, F, Y (incomplete), W (withdrawal), or X (unofficial withdrawal) do not satisfy the requirements for the 2/3 completion rate.
+Grades of D, F, Y (incomplete), W (withdrawal), or X (unofficial withdrawal) do not satisfy the requirements for the two-thirds (66.6%) completion rate.

 Students have a maximum timeframe of 150% of the length of their standard program to complete their degree requirements.
 For example, if a program is six full-time terms, a student attending full-time may not exceed nine terms to complete their degree.